-We also invited residents to share their thoughts so we could better understand concerns and needs in our communities:
+We also invited residents to share their thoughts so we could better understand concerns and needs in our communities.

-- 52% of those who responded told us that they had witnessed a woman being harassed by a man or group of males in public between 1 and 2 times in the last year - 11% of those who responded told us that they had witnessed a woman being harassed by a man/group of males in public between six and ten times in the last year - 57% of those who responded told us that they personally experienced street harassment - 26% of those who responded told us they felt either fairly unsafe or very unsafe in the borough at night - 78% of those who responded said it should be a priority to provide support to women when they need it for as long as they need it.
+- 52% of those who responded told us that they had witnessed a woman being harassed by a man/group of males in public between one and two times in the last year. - 11% of those who responded told us that they had witnessed a woman being harassed by a man/group of males in public between six and ten times in the last year. - 57% of those who responded told us that they personally experienced street harassment. - 26% of those who responded told us they felt either fairly unsafe or very unsafe in the borough at night. - 78% of those who responded said it should be a priority to provide support to women when they need it for as long as they need it.

-What survivors with lived experience told us
+6. What did survivors with lived experience tell us?